mrdchua/mrdchua/README.md

 Hi, I’m @mrdchua.

-I am currently pursuing a master’s degree in Physics at the University of the Philippines Los Baños, where I also serve as a physics instructor, teaching laboratory courses in mechanics, electromagnetism, and modern physics.
+I am currently pursuing a master’s degree in Physics at the University of the Philippines Los Baños, where I also work as a physics instructor, teaching laboratory courses in mechanics, electromagnetism, and modern physics.

 My research interests focus on applying Machine Learning to Fundamental Physics, particularly in High-Energy Physics.